 Optical and Spectroscopic Studies

-Various types of optical measurements, spectroscopic studies and computational studies are pursued pertinent to efforts throughout the division.
-These include: remote sensing applications for tagging, tracking, and locating; development and application of chiral sensitive optical methods to study small peptide surface binding properties; femtosecond laser atmospheric propagation/laser filamentation experiments and modeling.
+Various types of optical measurements, spectroscopic studies and computational studies are pursued pertinent to efforts throughout the division and laboratory.
+These include: remote sensing applications for tagging, tracking, and locating and related efforts; previous work on standoff molecular detection and imaging associated with fire detection; characterization of material optical properties for gases, liquids and solid including films or powders such as in prior studies for obscurant materials

 Methods for efficient classification of buried metal objects are being developed.
 The MTADS has demonstrated the ability to detect all military unexploded ordnance (UXO) at their maximum penetration depths.
 The challenge is to reduce the number of scrap and fragment objects identified as UXO.
 Current work focuses on the shape-dependence of the Electromagnetic Induction response of buried targets for discrimination.
 Both time-domain and frequency-domain sensors are being investigated as well as a novel, hybrid sensor concept.